|Nutrition Facts (per serving)|

 - 3/4 cup milk (or more, as needed to make a pourable batter)

-- Combine the dry ingredients in a mixing bowl and blend well.
+Combine the dry ingredients in a mixing bowl and blend well.
 Stir in the beaten egg, melted butter, and 3/4 cup of milk.
 Mix lightly to blend.
-Add more milk until you have a batter you can easily pour.
+Add more milk until you have a batter you can easily pour, but that isn't too liquidy.

-- After about 1 1/2 to 2 minutes the pancakes will have broken bubbles all over and they will look dry around the edges.
-Flip and cook the other side for about 1 minute longer, or until browned.
+After about 1 1/2 to 2 minutes the pancakes will have broken bubbles all over and they will look dry around the edges.
+Flip and cook the other side for about 1 minute longer or until browned.
+Choose your favorite toppings and enjoy.

-- The recipe makes 2 to 3 servings (6 pancakes), and can be easily doubled or multiplied for a family.
+The recipe makes 2 to 3 servings (6 pancakes) and can be easily doubled or multiplied for a family.
+If you prefer smaller pancakes, just use a smaller scoop or a tablespoon to put the batter on the griddle.

-- Multiply the batch and store them in the freezer for quick breakfasts throughout the month.
+- Multiply the batch, cook all the pancakes and store them in the freezer for quick breakfasts throughout the month.
+You can defrost them in the microwave or a hot skillet.

 - For fluffier pancakes, beat the egg white separately to stiff peaks and fold it into the batter just before you cook the pancakes.